 The Alexander Murray Trail, named for Sir Alexander Murray – the first person to ever produce a geological map of Newfoundland, is located in the small community of King’s Point, Newfoundland.

-It’s not a spot on the radar of many BUT if you’re driving the Trans-Canada Highway northeast of Deer Lake, then it’s worth making the three to four hour stop to hike this trail.
+It’s not a spot on the radar of many BUT if you’re driving the Trans-Canada Highway northeast of Deer Lake, then it’s worth making the three to four hour stop to hike the Alexander Murray trail.

 Here’s why hiking the Alexander Murray trail is a great idea.

 The trail is a study in stair construction and design.
 There are 2,200 stairs in total – both going up and coming down that you’ll have to hike.
 Despite the fact that you may be winded doing this – you may even be cursing at times, the stairs make the hiking a whole lot easier.

 The trail is incredibly well marked.
 At various locations there are signs indicating the distance and how long you can expect it to take to the next signed area.
 For those of you, who worry about getting lost, fear not.

 There is the chance to see wildlife, though the best we could so was the grouse pictured below.

 You do hike through an area called Moose Barrens, where you’ll spot plenty of moose poop, but unfortunately for us not a single moose.
 Mind you, it was hot on the day we did it, so any moose in the area were probably taking a siesta.

 Side trip to Corner Brook Falls and Corner Brook Gorge

 The whole Alexander Murray Trail is eight kilometres long.
 It’s primarily a loop with minimal backtracking required.
 There’s a side trip well worth doing to Corner Brook Gorge and Corner Brook Falls.